IndexCoop/ITIPS/ITIPS/ITIP-004.md

 The [original Index Manager Contract][1] defined fee management functions and gated them with a [mutualUpgrade][2] modifier which required both operator and methodologist consent for any changes.

 In early 2021 Index Coop developed a new Manager system which delegates most functionality to extension contracts.
-This architecture separates concerns in a way that lets Index engineers easily upgrade Index token features.
+Its architecture helps Index engineers adhere to common "separation of concerns" software design principles and easily upgrade Index token features.

-The [FeeSplitAdapter][6] and [StreamingFeeSplitExtension][3] contract developed for the new system gates fee changing methods with the `onlyOperator` modifier.
-In July, the DefiPulse methodologist expressed concern about this change - they are declining to migrate to the new system unless their existing fee prerogatives are preserved.
+The [FeeSplitAdapter][6] and [StreamingFeeSplitExtension][3] contract developed for the new system restricts fee changing methods with the `onlyOperator` modifier.
+In July, the DefiPulse methodologist expressed concern about this change.
+They are declining to migrate to the new system unless their existing fee prerogatives are preserved.

 The new system's `BaseManager` contract has a small set of methods that permit module and extension additions and removals.